Best Of16 min read

 Cons

-• The real speed benefits only come with Turbo plans (which cost more)
+• The real speed benefit only comes with Turbo plans (which cost extra)

 A2Hosting